🔍 1 Female = 500 Eggs Per Year

 Visual Signs: What Do Bed Bugs Look Like?

 The most definitive sign of an infestation is seeing the bugs themselves.
-Can you see bed bugs?
-Yes—if you know what to look for.
-Here's how to identify bed bugs at every life stage:
+Yes — you can see bed bugs if you know what to look for.
+Here's how to identify them at every life stage:

 Adult bed bug close-up with matchstick for scale